-**A member-owner’s investment in the Co-op is just that, an investment.
-Through this financial investment, members share risk in the success of the Co-op.
-Member-owner investments help support Co-op operations and development, as well as help the Co-op achieve sustainability.
+**Member-owner investment in the Co-op is just that — an investment.
+Through this financial investment, members share in the Co-op's risk and its success.
+Member-owner investments support Co-op operations and development, as well as help the Co-op achieve sustainability.
 If a member-owner requests a redemption of their investment upon leaving, it may not be immediate.
-The redemption timing is determined by the Board of Directors, according to the Co-ops fiscal health and other factors (and as such, a member remains a member until his or her redemption is processed).
-The Co-op currently has a moratorium on membership equity redemptions in place.
-The moratorium will continue for the foreseeable future until the Co-op improves its financial health.
-Often members that leave the Co-op choose to donate their investment to the Co-op.
+Redemption timing is determined by the Board of Directors according to the Co-op's fiscal health and other factors (and as such, a member remains a member until their redemption is processed).
+The Co-op currently has in place a moratorium on membership-equity redemptions; it will continue until the Co-op's fiscal health is stabilized.
+Departing members often choose to donate their investments to the Co-op.

 Each adult member of your household must fulfill all membership requirements.
 This policy is crucial to maintaining sufficient capital for running the Co-op.
 It also creates a community in which all adults who benefit from the Co-op contribute to its growth.

 The Co-op reserves the right to follow up if the quantity of purchases does not appear to match the number of people in the household over a significant period of time.